Zero sums in restricted sequences: Introduction

+\end{enumerate} \end{thm} Note that in the last part of Theorem \ref{RandDav} (where the weight set is $A=\Z_n^*$) we do not have an analogous statement (as in the previous parts) with a lower bound for $m$ for $\mfX_m$ to not be a weighted Davenport $Z$-sequence {\it whp}; indeed, as we shall see later, if $p_1$ is sufficiently large, a random sequence of length $3$ is a $\Z_n^*$-weighted Davenport Z-sequence {\it whp}.
+This will follow as a consequence of our proof of Theorem \ref{RandDav}.

-An interesting aspect of our results is in the nature of the results that exhibit a contrast between what we may call the deterministic case versus the random case.
-For instance the Davenport constant of $\Z_n$ equals $n$, whereas for a random sequence, one only requires (with high probability) a sequence of size about $\log_2 n$ for it to be a Davenport Z-sequence.
-The same contrast works for the weighted Davenport sequence with weight set $A=\Z_n^*$: if $n=p_1\cdots p_r$ is square free, the weighted Davenport constant $D_A(\Z_n)=\Theta(r)$ whereas for $n$ being the product of the first $r$ odd primes, (say), one needs a sequence of size only $O(\log r)$ to witness the same, with high probability.
-The interesting counterpart is the case $A=\{-1,1\}$, where the requisite sequence size drops down by a constant factor, as opposed to a logarithmic drop in size.
+An interesting aspect of our results is in the contrast between what we may dub the deterministic case versus the random case.
+For instance while $D(\Z_n)=n$, a random sequence of size approximately $\log_2 n$ is already a Davenport Z-sequence with high probability.
+One may suspect that with a random $\Z_n$-sequence, the length of the sequence in order that it is a weighted Davenport Z-sequence with high probability is significantly smaller than the corresponding length in the deterministic case.
+This is however not always true as evidenced by the second part of Theorem \ref{RandDav} corresponding to the case $A=\{-1,1\}$ where the requisite sequence size drops down {\it merely by a constant factor}.
+But such instances may be more the exception than the rule.
+At the moment, we do not quite have a definitive answer to this question, but the overall motif seems unmistakeable.

 The rest of the paper is organized as follows.
-In the following three sections we prove theorems \ref{X_k(m)}, \ref{RandErd} and \ref{RandDav} respectively.
-The proof of the last part of theorem \ref{X_k(m)} invokes a result of Szemer\'edi (\cite{Sze}) that settled a problem posed by Erd\H{o}s and Eggleston.
-Since the paper \cite{Sze} actually settles a different conjecture of Erd\H{o}s and Heilbronn, the same method actually also settles the other conjecture, and Szemer\'edi notes as such.
-During the course of our discussion with several other experts, many seemed unaware of this result of Szemer\'edi, we shall include a proof of this result in the appendix, for the sake of completeness.
-We make no claim to any originality towards this proof; only the presentation and perspective (which is also there in Szemer\'edi's paper) is ours.
-We conclude the paper with some concluding remarks and some open questions.
+In the following three sections we prove Theorems \ref{X_k(m)}, \ref{RandErd} and \ref{RandDav} respectively.
+The proof of the last part of Theorem \ref{X_k(m)} invokes a result of Szemer\'edi \cite{Sze} that settled a problem posed by Erd\H{o}s and Eggleston.
+While the paper \cite{Sze} settles a different conjecture of Erd\H{o}s and Heilbronn, the same proof can be suitably modified to also settle the Erd\H{o}s-Eggleston conjecture, and Szemer\'edi notes this as such in \cite{Sze}.
+We include a proof of this result in the appendix, for the sake of completeness since we were unable to find any published proof of the same.
+We make no claim to any originality towards {\it this} proof; only the presentation and perspective (which is implicit in Szemer\'edi's paper) is ours.
+We conclude the paper with some general remarks and a few open questions.